sparkyvxcx/Shellcode64/MSF-Shellcode.md

 #define SYS_RECVMSG     17      /* sys_recvmsg(2) */
 ```

-Therefore, what this snippet actually do is invoking sub-function [socket](https://manpages.ubuntu.com/manpages/bionic/man2/socket.2.html) function, with actual arguments consist of  `0x2`, `0x1` which stands for `AF_INET` and `SOCK_STREAM`.
+Therefore, what this snippet actually does is invoking sub-function [socket](https://manpages.ubuntu.com/manpages/bionic/man2/socket.2.html) function, with actual arguments consist of  `0x2`, `0x1` which stands for `AF_INET` and `SOCK_STREAM`.
 After execution, this syscall return value is `0x3` a file descriptor and stored it in register `EAX`.